IoTeX integration with Exchanges

 One can retrieve blocks that contain the target transfers by using

 /APIService/GetBlockMetas gRPC endpoint.
 Examples are given below:

 One can also use ioctl commandline tool to query a block by height or hash (opens new window).

-One can retrieve action log that contain the target transfers by using
+One can retrieve transaction logs that contain the target transfers by using

 /APIService/GetactionLogByActionHash endpoints.
 Examples are given below: